haiku/website/content/get-haiku/r1beta2/_index.md

 pkgman full-sync
 ```

-After that step has completed succesfully, you should immediately reboot the system.
+After that step has completed successfully, you should immediately reboot the system.
 You can do this from the Deskbar, or by running ```shutdown -r``` in Terminal.

 ### Download a Haiku Image